XDex/launch.en/help/extension-reference/web/adobe-target-extension/adobe-target-release-notes.md

 >
 >Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
 Several terminology changes have rolled out across the product documentation as a result.
 Please refer to the following [document](../../../launch-term-updates.md) for a consolidated reference of the terminology changes.

+## September 16, 2021

+### Adobe Target Extension 0.11.4

+* Add SameSite=None and Secure attributes when setting cookies, to support cookie restrictions in latest browsers

 ## July 24, 2020

 ### Adobe Target Extension 0.11.3